Want Your Best Signup Form Yet? See What’s Working for 80,000 Ecommerce Brands

 In the ecommerce world, brands typically keep their forms short and sweet.
 In fact, most forms only have one field.

-With 85 percent of forms having two or fewer fields, it’s pretty clear that brands don’t want to risk asking for too much information, too soon.
+With 85% of forms having two or fewer fields, it’s pretty clear that brands don’t want to risk asking for too much information, too soon.

 But what does the data say about how likely someone is to fill out a longer form?